-The Audit Committee has reviewed and discussed the audited financial statements of our Company for the fiscal year ended December 28, 2007 ("the financial statements") with both the Company's management and its independent registered public accounting firm, Deloitte & Touche LLP ("Deloitte").
+The Audit Committee has reviewed and discussed the audited financial statements of our Company for the fiscal year ended December 26, 2008 ("the financial statements") with both the Company's management and its independent registered public accounting firm, Deloitte & Touche LLP ("Deloitte").
 The Audit Committee has discussed with Deloitte the matters required by the Statement on Auditing Standards No. 61, as amended, as adopted by the Public Company Accounting Oversight Board.
 Our management has represented to the Audit Committee that the financial statements were prepared in accordance with accounting principles generally accepted in the United States of America.

-The Audit Committee has received from Deloitte the written disclosure and the letter required by Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees, and the Audit Committee has discussed with Deloitte their independence.
+The Audit Committee has received from Deloitte the written disclosure and the letter required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the Audit Committee concerning independence, and the Audit Committee has discussed with Deloitte their independence.
 The Audit Committee has also received written material addressing Deloitte's internal quality control procedures and other matters, as required by the New York Stock Exchange listing standards.
 The Audit Committee has considered the effect of non-audit fees on the independence of Deloitte and has concluded that such non-audit services are compatible with the independence of Deloitte.

-Based on these reviews and discussions, the Audit Committee recommended to our Board of Directors that the financial statements for the fiscal year ended December 28, 2007, be included in the Company's 2007 Annual Report on Form 10-K for filing with the Securities and Exchange Commission.
+Based on these reviews and discussions, the Audit Committee recommended to our Board of Directors that the financial statements for the fiscal year ended December 26, 2008, be included in the Company's 2008 Annual Report on Form 10-K for filing with the Securities and Exchange Commission.